Skip to Main Content

 Background Information vs. the Literature Review

-Incorporating background information into the introduction is intended to provide the reader with critical information about the topic being studied, such as, highlighting and expanding upon foundational studies conducted in the past, describing important historical events that inform why and in what ways the research problem exists, defining key components of your study [concepts, people, places, phenomena] and/or placing the research problem within a particular context.
-Although introductory background information can often blend into the literature review portion of the paper, essential background information should not be considered a substitute for a comprehensive review and synthesis of relevant research literature.
+Background information places the research problem within specific contexts; the review of the literature locates the problem within the domain of prior research.
+Background information is intended to provide the reader with information about the topic being studied, such as, highlighting and expanding upon foundational studies conducted in the past, describing important historical events that inform why and in what ways the research problem exists, defining key components of your study [concepts, people, places, phenomena] and/or placing the research problem within a particular context.
+Although background information can be blended into the literature review portion of the paper, essential background information should not be considered a substitute for a comprehensive review and synthesis of relevant research literature.

 Hart, Cris.
 Doing a Literature Review: Releasing the Social Science Research Imagination.
 Thousand Oaks, CA: Sage, 1998; Pyrczak, Fred.
 Writing Empirical Research Reports: A Basic Guide for Students of the Social and Behavioral Sciences.
 8th edition.
 Glendale, CA: Pyrczak Publishing, 2014.